Welcome to this introductory course to Sailing Yacht Design!

 Book ‘The Science behind Sailing’ (offer)

 Course Students have a 20% discount on the book ‘The Science behind Sailing’ by renowned Aeronautical Engineer and Fluid Dynamicist Joop Slooff.
 This book is not required for the course.
 Read more about this offer here.

-After a thorough evaluation, the Royal Institution of Naval Architects (RINA) has found that the Navalapp course Sailing Yacht Design 1 meets the requirements for Continuing Professional Development (CPD) of the members of the Institution.
-Therefore, RINA has considered that the course warrants their recognition and has issued a Certificate of Endorsement.
+After a thorough evaluation, the Royal Institution of Naval Architects (RINA) has found that the Navalapp courses Sailing Yacht Design 1 and Sail Design 1 meet the requirements for Continuing Professional Development (CPD) of the members of the Institution.
+Therefore, RINA has considered that the courses warrant their recognition and has issued a Certificate of Endorsement.

 Welcome aboard and enjoy the course!